intersystems-ib/workshop-iris-oauth2/README.md

 | resserver  | https://webserver/resserver/csp/sys/UtilHome.csp   | IRIS instance that will act as Resource Server       |
 | client     | https://webserver/client/csp/sys/UtilHome.csp      | IRIS instance that will act as Client                |

+You can login in InterSystems IRIS instances using `superuser`/`SYS`.

 ## Roles
 * Resource owner — Usually a user.
 * Resource server — A server that hosts protected data and/or services.